franciscvass/oci_oke_kyverno/README.md

 ```
 kubectl apply -f depl.yaml
 ```
-- It will fails again now because of missing label _team_
+- It will fails again now because of a missing label _team_

 ```
 Error from server: error when creating "depl.yaml": admission webhook "validate.kyverno.svc-fail" denied the request: